davestephens/super-awesome-pub-quiz/rounds/science-and-tech.md

   A. Jupiter

 ### 10.
-  Q. How many planets in our solar system are larger than the Earth?
+  Q. How many planets in our solar system are larger than Earth?

   QB.
 And what are they?